DeepRLCourse/DeepRLCourse.github.io/docs/course_notes/bandits.md

 The regret bounds discussed so far are **problem-dependent**, reflecting intrinsic characteristics of specific problem instances (such as gaps between arms).
 Another view is the minimax regret, which considers the worst-case regret across all possible problem instances.
 For stochastic bandits with fixed reward distributions, the problem-dependent bound ($\Theta(\ln t)$) is generally more informative and achievable compared to the minimax bound, which typically scales as $\Theta(\sqrt{Kt})$ in adversarial settings.

 Several algorithms, including Upper Confidence Bound (UCB) and Thompson Sampling, have been shown to achieve regret growth matching the logarithmic Lai-Robbins lower bound, both asymptotically and in some cases even in constant factors.
 This optimal performance contrasts starkly with naive strategies such as fixed $\varepsilon$-greedy methods, which incur linear regret due to continual exploration.

+## The Exploration–Exploitation Trade-off

+In sequential decision-making tasks, particularly in the multi-armed bandit problem, maintaining accurate estimates of the value or expected reward of each available action (often called an "arm") is essential.
+However, accurate estimation alone is insufficient.
+A fundamental and challenging issue emerges naturally from this setting: the exploration–exploitation trade-off.
+This trade-off encapsulates a strategic decision every agent must confront repeatedly: should it exploit its current knowledge by choosing actions known (or estimated) to yield high rewards, or should it explore uncertain options to gather more information and potentially discover even more rewarding choices?

+### Formal Definition and Intuition

+Formally, the exploration–exploitation trade-off can be characterized as follows.
+Consider a bandit problem with a set of arms $\mathcal{A} = \{1, 2, \dots, K\}$, each arm $i$ associated with a fixed but unknown reward distribution characterized by a mean reward $\mu_i$.
+At any time step $t$, the agent selects an arm $A_t \in \mathcal{A}$, observes a reward $R_t \sim \text{distribution}(\mu_{A_t})$, and updates its value estimates accordingly.
+If we denote the agent's estimate of the expected reward of arm $i$ at time $t$ by $\hat{Q}_t(i)$, the decision about which arm to pull next becomes critical.

+The key tension arises because of incomplete knowledge: the agent does not initially know the true mean rewards $\mu_i$.
+Thus, it must decide between:

+- **Exploitation**: Selecting the arm with the highest current estimated value $\hat{Q}_t(i)$ (greedy choice) to maximize immediate reward.
+- **Exploration**: Selecting a less certain arm to refine value estimates and possibly discover a superior arm for future exploitation.

+Intuitively, excessive exploitation risks converging prematurely to a suboptimal arm due to misleading early observations.
+On the other hand, excessive exploration continuously incurs opportunity costs by potentially sacrificing immediate rewards.
+Hence, effective strategies must delicately balance these competing objectives to achieve minimal long-term regret.

+### Risks of Pure Exploitation and Exploration Strategies

+Consider first a purely exploitative approach—commonly referred to as the **greedy strategy**.
+Under this policy, at every step after an initial brief exploration period, the agent always selects the arm that currently has the highest empirical mean reward:

+$$
+A_t = \arg\max_{i \in \mathcal{A}} \hat{Q}_t(i)
+$$

+At first glance, this might seem optimal, as the agent is consistently choosing the "best" known option.
+However, such a strategy is vulnerable to early randomness.
+For example, if the true best arm $i^*$ initially yields a low reward due to chance, while an inferior arm $j$ provides unusually high early rewards, the greedy policy will mistakenly favor the suboptimal arm $j$ indefinitely.
+Consequently, the agent fails to discover the superior reward potential of arm $i^*$, causing substantial long-term regret.
+Formally, it can be rigorously proven that the purely greedy strategy incurs linear regret:

+$$
+R(T) = \Theta(T), \quad \text{as } T \rightarrow \infty
+$$

+In contrast, a purely exploratory strategy, which chooses arms uniformly at random or with constant probability regardless of their past performance, guarantees discovery of each arm’s true expected value but at an excessive cost.
+Because exploration is indiscriminate, the agent continues to select suboptimal arms frequently, incurring unnecessary losses.
+This continuous exploration also leads to linear regret in expectation:

+$$
+R(T) = \Theta(T) \quad \text{(pure exploration strategy)}
+$$

+Therefore, neither extreme—pure exploitation nor pure exploration—is desirable.
+A systematic, controlled approach is required to reduce regret from linear to sublinear growth.

+### Regret Minimization and the Concept of Optimism

+Regret, denoted $R(T)$, measures the cumulative loss of reward compared to always choosing the best possible arm $i^*$ with mean reward $\mu^* = \max_i \mu_i$.
+Mathematically, regret after $T$ steps is defined as:

+$$
+R(T) = T \mu^* - \sum_{t=1}^{T} \mu_{A_t}
+$$

+Strategies addressing the exploration–exploitation trade-off aim for sublinear regret growth, typically logarithmic or polynomial, ensuring the average regret per step diminishes as time progresses.
+This goal motivates the concept of **optimism in the face of uncertainty**, a foundational principle guiding many effective algorithms.
+Optimism assumes uncertain actions potentially hold better rewards than currently estimated, encouraging exploration of less well-known arms.
+As the uncertainty around an arm's estimated value decreases (through repeated selection and reward observation), the optimism naturally decreases, favoring exploitation once the uncertainty sufficiently narrows.

+### Common Approaches to Balancing Exploration and Exploitation

+Several classic strategies systematically manage exploration and exploitation, each embodying optimism in a different way:

+#### 1. $\epsilon$-Greedy Strategy

+The $\epsilon$-greedy algorithm selects the greedy action with probability $1-\epsilon$, and explores randomly chosen arms uniformly with probability $\epsilon$.
+This approach guarantees continuous exploration but at a simple and fixed rate, allowing eventual convergence toward the optimal arm.
+The key limitation is the fixed exploration rate, which may remain unnecessarily high as uncertainty decreases, leading to avoidable regret.

+#### 2. Optimistic Initial Values

+This approach deliberately initializes all arms’ value estimates $\hat{Q}_0(i)$ optimistically high.
+The optimism encourages initial exploration since arms must be repeatedly tested to reduce inflated estimates toward their true values.
+Eventually, as real performance emerges clearly, exploitation naturally takes over.
+While effective initially, this method relies heavily on appropriate initial values and may lack flexibility at later stages.

+#### 3. Upper Confidence Bound (UCB) Algorithms

+UCB methods use statistical confidence intervals around the estimated values of arms.
+The algorithm selects actions by:

+$$
+A_t = \arg\max_{i} \left[ \hat{Q}_t(i) + \sqrt{\frac{2\ln t}{N_t(i)}} \right]
+$$

+where $N_t(i)$ denotes the number of times arm $i$ has been chosen by time $t$.
+The term added to the estimate is larger when arm $i$ is less explored (small $N_t(i)$), creating optimism toward uncertain arms.
+This systematic exploration results in a provably logarithmic regret bound, making UCB highly appealing from a theoretical perspective.

+#### 4. Thompson Sampling (Bayesian Probability Matching)

+Thompson Sampling employs a Bayesian framework.
+At each step, the agent draws random samples from posterior distributions representing its belief about arm values and chooses the arm associated with the highest sampled value.
+This probabilistic matching naturally balances exploration and exploitation, with uncertainty directly encoded in the posterior distributions.
+Thompson sampling frequently demonstrates excellent empirical and theoretical performance, often achieving state-of-the-art regret bounds.

+In conclusion, navigating the exploration–exploitation trade-off successfully is fundamental to sequential decision-making under uncertainty.
+Effective policies systematically manage uncertainty to achieve optimal long-term rewards, employing strategies informed by optimism and carefully balanced exploration and exploitation.